osilander/bacterial-genomics-intro/ngs-tools/index.rst

 ..
 Attention::
-   The above assumes that your username is "manager", which is the default on a Biolinux install.
-   Replace "manager" with your actual username.
+   Replace "ubuntu" with your actual username.
    Find out with ``whoami``.
 (What does the ``whoami`` command do?)

 ..
 Tip::